 He waited.
 And waited.

 To fill his spare time, he built a stairway from his house on the cliff down to the water.
 He made a little dock so he could launch out and fish on his small fishing boat.
-He had no idea that it was on that little dock that Jehu would find the lantern.
+It was on that little dock that the Hunter found the lantern.

-One morning he climbed the one hundred and twenty stairs down the cliffside to the water.
-He walked the newly hewn planks and listened to the water sloshing about on either side.
-He could smell the weatherproofing oil on the wood.
-The morning fog was thick and blinding.
-It kept him from seeing more than ten feet into the bay.
+One morning, he climbed the one hundred twenty stairs down the cliffside to the water.
+He walked the newly hewn planks and listened to the water sloshing about.
+The new coat of weatherproofing oil filled the air.
+The morning fog prevented him from seeing more than ten feet into the bay.

-Distracted by the unnatural thickness of the mist, he nearly tripped when his foot struck something.
-He squatted to have a look at the obstacle.
-It was a lantern, old, and beautifully crafted.
-The lantern consisted of iron bands wrapped around a glass cylinder.
-In the middle of the lantern was a spout-like object with etchings on it.
-An iron loop stuck up proud and strong from the top.
+Because of the thick and blinding mist, he tripped when his foot struck something.
+He squatted to have a look at the obstacle and found a lantern, old and beautifully crafted.
+The lantern had iron bands wrapped around a glass cylinder.
+In the middle of the lantern was a spout with etchings on it.

-The hunter instinct in him kicked in.
+The Hunter’s instincts kicked in.
 Was he being watched?
 He glanced around.
 Where did the lantern come from?
 Who brought it to him?
-It was familiar to him, but he had never inspected the lantern his father carried, so he couldn’t be sure if it was the same one his father had owned.
-After a few minutes, he reached his hand out to grab it.
-As he touched the loop on top—PHETH—a flame appeared in the center.
+It was familiar to him, but he had never inspected his father’s lantern, so he couldn’t be sure if it was the same one.
+After a few minutes, he reached out his hand to grab it.
+As he touched the loop on top—pffff—a flame appeared in the center.

-Jehu stared at the lantern and saw there was no wick inside.
+The Hunter stared at the lantern and saw there was no wick inside.
 There was no gas apparatus providing fuel for the flame.
 There was no reason the lantern should be lit, but there was a flame, bright and hot.
 It cut a glowing tear in the fog.
-An image stirred in his imagination: he was little, laying on the icy lake, and his father stood over him, holding this lantern high, its light breaking the darkness that hung over him.

-The German twins finished their food, and he snapped out of his memories.
-The siblings settled on his couch and sat close together.
-They watched the flames in the fireplace as he washed the bowls and looked out his kitchen window, into the bay that surrounded his home, his mind working over all the places he had searched for his father’s horn, the last item needed to stop Them once and for all.
+When the twins finished their food, he took their bowls, and the siblings settled on his couch and sat close together.
+They watched the flames in the fireplace as he washed the bowls and looked out his kitchen window into the bay that surrounded his home.
+His mind worked over all the places he had searched for his father’s horn.
+It was the last item he needed to stop Them once and for all.

 Part 3: Them

-Jehu first heard of Them, or the Tuurngap, at a young age while playing on the frozen ice with the indigenous boys his age.
+The Hunter first heard of the Tuurngap—Them—as a young boy playing with the indigenous boys his age.
 His friends believed the Tuurngap existed.
 They were terrified of the demon.
-The kids did all they could to avoid the Tuurngap, which they called “the night hunter.”
+The kids did all they could to avoid the Tuurngap, what they called “the night hunter.”

-Just as the sun started to go down each day, the boys would stop playing—mid-game if they had to—and race home.
+Every day, as the sun started to set, the boys would stop playing—mid-game if they had to—and race home.
 They would shout while they ran to ward off the Tuurngap.
 Their parents would grab them ten or fifteen feet outside their homes and yank them inside.

 The Hunter stood alone on the ice.
-Unafraid of their “silly” beliefs, Jehu would walk home at his own pace and enjoy the cold night air, the solitude, and the dazzling stars.
+Unafraid of their “silly” beliefs, he walked home at his own pace and enjoyed the cold night air, the solitude, and the dazzling stars.
 He thought the fear he saw in the other boys was foolish.

 Until he saw the Tuurngap.

-The night he came face to face with the Tuurngap, he had stayed on the ice longer than usual.
+The night he came face-to-face with the Tuurngap, he had stayed on the ice longer than usual.
 Hockey sticks lay all around him.
 His friends hadn’t bothered taking them home.
-The Hunter turned in circles and the stars spun above him.
+The Hunter turned in circles, and the stars spun above him.
 Suddenly, a thick black mist appeared over his head.
 The object emitted a hideous stench.
 His gut wrenched.

 The words echoed in the wind.
 It—They—the demon—was just like the boys had said.

 The Hunter’s knees knocked together.
-The demon flew at him and knocked Jehu on his back.
+The demon flew at him and knocked the Hunter on his back.
 He looked up into what should have been a face but found a black hole, infinite in its depth.

 It was then that he heard the sound of a horn.

-Someone behind him blasted a tune, unlike anything he had ever heard.
-The music became clear just as Their blackness was upon him, and a glop of inky goo dripped to the ice, burning through the four feet of frozen water.
+Someone behind him blasted a tune unlike anything he had ever heard.
+The music became clear just as Their shadow engulfed the Hunter.
+A glop of inky goo dripped next to his head onto the ice, burning through the four feet of frozen water.
 The bright tone was followed by the rapid succession of deep bass notes.
-Jehu could see the steady flow of music act like daggers cutting into the Tuurngap.
-Bigger and bigger globs fell and melted the ice all around Jehu.
+The Hunter could see the steady flow of music act as daggers that sliced through the Tuurngap.
+Bigger and bigger globs fell and melted the ice all around the Hunter.

-Jehu saw the Tuurngap twirl and writhe above him.
-They shook so violently, Jehu could see It’s form tearing apart.
+The Hunter saw the Tuurngap twirl and writhe above him.
+It shook so violently that the Hunter could see its form tearing apart.

-He scrambled to his feet and ran towards the horn blasts.
+He scrambled to his feet and ran toward the horn blasts.